Bugrayenidunya/Moovie/README.md

 # Welcome to Moovie!
 This repository includes an iOS mobile application developed using the Swift language and OMDB Api.
-You can list, sort and search movies or you can see the detail of them.
+You can list and search movies or you can see the detail of them.
 Firebase Analytic Event Log and Firebase Remote Configs are also included!

 ## Usage